Coronavirus digest: South Africa decries 'draconian' travel bans | DW | 27.11.2021

 The financial hub of 24.9 million residents has sealed up a few residential compounds deemed of higher infection risk, and a number of local hospitals have halted some face-to-face services to comply with health controls.

-Meanwhile, Beijing city's annual marathon was canceled, its organizing committee said on Friday, citing virus transmission risk.
+Meanwhile, Beijing city's annual marathon has been canceled, its organizing committee said on Friday, citing virus transmission risk.

 mm, kb/wmr (AFP, Reuters)